Collection Development Policy

 Prescott College embraces a broad mission statement which provides the framework for the library’s Collection Development Policy.
 It is the mission of the College to educate students of diverse ages and backgrounds to understand, thrive in, and enhance our world community and environment.
 In order to accomplish this mission, programs in the areas of Environmental Studies, Adventure Education, Arts and Letters, Cultural & Regional Studies, Human Development, and Education are offered to meet the needs of both traditional and non-traditional aged students.

-The community served by the Prescott College Library includes approximately 500 resident undergraduate students (RDP) and 500 limited residency undergraduate, masters, and doctoral students (ADGP).
-There are approximately seventy faculty members, seventy staff, various alumni, and community members from the greater Prescott city area.
+The community served by the Prescott College Library includes resident undergraduate students and limited residency undergraduate, masters, and doctoral students.
+There are faculty, staff, alumni, and community members from the area.

 The curriculum is paradoxically broad and narrow.
-The Resident Degree program is focused on the six areas listed above.
-The ADGP offers a broad range of possible study areas via online courses, mentoring, and independent studies.
 The strongest subject areas overall are adventure education, education, environmental studies, psychology, art, photography, counseling, psychotherapy, agriculture, religion and general literature.
-In addition, there are a variety of special programs involving travel abroad, student independent studies, senior & capstone projects, exchange programs with the EcoLeague and CIEL, the Lifelong Learning Center, and other unique circumstances based on the College’s philosophy stressing experiential learning and field studies.
+In addition, there are a variety of special programs involving travel abroad, student independent studies, senior & capstone projects, exchange programs with the EcoLeague and CIEL, and other unique circumstances based on the College’s philosophy stressing experiential learning and field studies.